raspberrypilearning/scratch-3-phrasebook/en/step_3.md

 Now draw the England flag, it is a white flag with a red cross in the middle.
 Mine is below.

 ![Scratch 3.0 canvas](images/EnglandDrawing.png)

+Using the sprite information panel below the stage, rename your sprite "england".

 --- /task ---